 Membership classes are held three to four times a year.
 The class is after the 11 am service in the gym and includes lunch.
-If you are interested in attending this class, you can sign-up at the church or fill out a contact form here.
 The Membership Class is a great way to learn more about the vision and values of Redeemer Christian Church.
 Written below is an explanation of the views held by Redeemer Christian Church regarding membership.

 One of the most important questions of church life is, “Who runs the church?”
 To be clear, we believe that Jesus runs the church.
 He is Redeemer’s Senior Pastor!
 But, we all realize that God has appointed people to lead the church on a practical level by living-out the Gospel in its specific context.